 - ✓ Keep your engine drive in peak operating condition to reduce fuel costs and downtime.
-Refer to pages 14-17 for tune-up advice. - ✓ If your radiator-cooled engine uses a cooling fan, 5 to 8% of the fuel going into the engine is used to run the fan, not pump water.
-You can install equipment that uses irrigation water to cool the engine, eliminating the need for a fan.
-Check with an engine equipment dealer for more information. - ✓ Consider using the variable-speed ability of your engine to your advantage.
-By varying rpm, you can vary the flow rate, total dynamic head, and brake horsepower requirements of the pump to meet varying system needs and save fuel.
+Refer to the Engine Maintenance section for tune-up advice. - ✓ If your radiator-cooled engine uses a cooling fan, its efficiency is reduced by 5-8%.
+In other words, 5-8% of the fuel going into the engine is used to run the fan, not pump water.
+You can install equipment that uses the irrigation water to cool the engine, eliminating the need for a fan.
+Check with an equipment dealer. - ✓ Think about using the variable speed ability of your engine to your advantage.
+By varying the rpm of the engine you can vary the flow rate, total dynamic head, and brake horsepower requirements of the pump to meet varying system needs and save fuel.
 Consult an engine equipment or irrigation equipment dealer for advice.